Plastic milk bottle as compatible Jura container Hack

 Version 1

 Starting the next phase.
 Creating a total solution.
-Now air comes in through the original milk can top, so I need to create a new top with the adapter build in the milk can top.
+Now air comes in through the original milk bottle top, so I need to create a new top with the adapter build in the milk bottle top.

 I used a screw top from an old bottle and drew the contour of the Jura milk adapter on it.
 Then I cut the shape of the adapter out of the cap with a stanley knife.

-After testing this for a while with success, there was still some milk left over in the can.
-I still need a larger amount to decant the leftover milk to the next can.
-With a bit longer tube, I could reach the complete bottom of the can.
+After testing this for a while with success, there was still some milk left over in the bottle.
+I still need a larger amount to decant the leftover milk to the next bottle.
+With a bit longer tube, I could reach the complete bottom of the bottle.

 Version 2

-With this replaced tube, there is only a very tiny bit of milk is left over in the can!
-This can be decanted to the next can without any problem.
+With this replaced tube, there is only a very little milk left over in the bottle!
+This bottle be decanted to the next bottle without any problem.
 Perfect!

-I’m a even happier person with my Jura and now also with this hack!
+I’m an even happier person with my Jura and now also with this hack!

 Cleaning

-Because the tube is not part of the cleaning program of the machine itself you need to clean it manually.
+The adapter and tube inside the bottle are not part of the cleaning program of the machine itself, you need to clean it manually.
 I clean the tube and lid every week when I also clean the rest of the machine.
-I use a small and long brush to also clean the inside of the tube to avoid milk can residues.
+I use a small and long brush to also clean the inside of the tube to avoid milk bottle residues.

 Create one yourself

-Do you also create one yourself like this?
+Do you also want to create one yourself now?

 Enjoy your coffee!